 The computation involves dimension estimates in the spectral sequences, which provides vanishing under the Gap Hypothesis, and examination of the way the "extra relation" affects the cohomology classes.
-It can be shown that under our assumption, the arguments of Dula and Schultz can be followed, if we further keep track of the action of the subgroup $H = \mathbb{Z}/7$ in our system.
-We hope to provide more details elsewhere.
+Under our assumption, we can follow the arguments of Dula and Schultz, keeping track of the action of the subgroup $H = \mathbb{Z}/7$ in our system.
+That in turn results in the construction of isovariant maps in exactly the same way as the one in Proposition 5.3 of [Sch], and we get the desired global G-isovariant map, confirming the functoriality as stated in [CWY 2], in our particular example.